-- The open source community including organizations such as OpenDaylight and the OPNFV, both of which are member of the Linux Foundation.
-The general charter of this group of organization is captured in the initial announcement that the Linux Foundation made about OPNFV.
-As part of the announcement the Linux Foundation declared that OPNFV will establish a carrier-grade, integrated, open source reference platform that industry peers will build together to advance the evolution of NFV and ensure consistency, performance and interoperability among multiple open source components.
+- The open source community including organizations such as OpenDaylight and the OPNFV, both of which are members of the Linux Foundation.
+The general charter of this group of the organization is captured in the initial announcement that the Linux Foundation made about OPNFV.
+As part of the announcement, the Linux Foundation declared that OPNFV will establish a carrier-grade, integrated, open source reference platform that industry peers will build together to advance the evolution of NFV and ensure consistency, performance, and interoperability among multiple open source components.
 The Foundation also stated that because multiple open source NFV building blocks already exist, OPNFV will work with upstream projects to coordinate continuous integration and testing while filling development gaps.
-The bottom line being these groups are developing platforms that over time will become quite feature-rich and many companies are likely to build their offerings based on these platforms.
+The bottom line is these groups are developing platforms that over time will become quite feature-rich and many companies are likely to build their offerings based on these platforms.

 How Will This Play Out?

 Some of the industry groups I have talked to are looking to establish a close relationship with the open source community.
 One example of that is the ONF’s northbound interface group.
 They hope that some component of the open source community will decide to implement the interfaces they develop.